 This study also showed how many symptoms people tended to have in total.
 It was totally fascinating, because most had between 1 to 3 of the symptoms, and the number of symptoms that they had did not relate to how badly they were hypothyroid.

-Bottom Line: It is not about counting symptoms when it comes to being hypothyroid – it is about the combination of symptoms that you have.
+In Conclusion: It is not about counting symptoms when it comes to being hypothyroid – it is about the combination of symptoms that you have.
 A unique, but smaller, combination of dangerous symptoms can be just as dangerous.

 What we also know from this data is that people that have more severe blood levels do not necessarily have the worst symptoms or a larger number of symptoms.
 This is an important point, because in many cases doctors do not pay enough attention to people whose blood tests are close to normal or just off by a little bit.